VIDIT-9/Customer-Behaviour-Classification-in-Banking/README.md

 ## Outline of Project

-  * Import Libraries
+  * Import Libraries and Load the Dataset

-  * xLoad the Dataset
+  * Understanding the Data
+  * Exploratory Data Analysis

   * Data preparation
       * Data transformation